VIU Global Challenges Initiative

-This VIU Graduate Seminar is organized in coincidence with the 20th anniversary of the TeDIS Center of VIU (now TeDIS program) launched in 1999.
-For the past 20 years, the TeDIS Center has been proposing a specific line of research devoted to study the relationship between the rise of network technologies and the related model of organization of economic activities.
-By focusing specifically on distributed intelligent systems, TeDIS has explored such domains in three main direction: 1) manufacturing and its link with creativity; 2) consumption and its link with innovation; and 3) the geographic location of manufacturing, with an emphasis on industrial districts and local systems of Small and Medium-sized Enterprises (SMEs) and their links with globalization.
+This VIU Graduate Seminar is organized to coincide with the 20th anniversary of VIU's TeDIS Program on Innovation (previously known as TeDIS Center) which was launched in 1999.
+For the past 20 years, TeDIS has been proposing a specific line of research addressing the relationship between the rise of network technologies and the related models of organization of economic activities.
+By focusing specifically on distributed intelligence systems, TeDIS has explored such domains in three main directions: 1) manufacturing and its link with creativity; 2) consumption and its link with innovation; and 3) the geographic location of manufacturing, with an emphasis on industrial districts and local systems of small and medium-sized enterprises (SMEs) and their links with globalization.

 1. Technologies, globalization and competitiveness: it frames the scenario of new competitiveness for firms and countries related to the rise of new technologies (from digital technologies to automation, AI, 3D printing and the like) and the impacts on globalization processes and the organization of economic activities across space and actors.

 2. Rethinking manufacturing and consumption: it explores the implications of automation and the technological scenario more in general on how manufacturing and consumption take place.
 The production and consumption perspectives will be considered with special attention to Asian countries.

 3. Rethinking territories, cities, and clusters: it will debate the transformation in the processes of agglomeration of economic activities and how the concept of space – territories – changes due to new advanced technologies.
 Cities and clusters will receive special attention (focusing on the European and US experience), by also taking into account environmental and social sustainability.